Susana Sánchez Fisioterapia

 • Assessment and preparation of both the perineum and the birth canal

-• Perineal massage: to increase tissue flexibility in preparation for the pushing stage
+• Perineal massage to improve tissue flexibility in preparation for labour and delivery

 • Plantar fasciitis